pupilfirst/wd201-scripts/databases/creating-sequelize-models/README.md

 There are a lot more types available.
 You can find them [here](https://sequelize.org/docs/v7/other-topics/other-data-types/)

 After a model is defined, it is available within `sequelize.models` by its model name.
-Let's first define a model for our storing our Todos.
+Let's first define a model for storing our Todos.
 Create a file named `Todo.js` and type in the following code.

 ```js
 //  Todo.js